bootdotdev/blog/content/golang/anonymous-structs-golang.md

 ### Don't use `map[string]interface{}` for JSON data if you can avoid it.

 Instead of declaring a quick anonymous struct for JSON unmarshalling, I've often seen `map[string]interface{}` used.
-This is terrible in most scenarios for several reasons:
+This is *terrible* in most scenarios for several reasons:

-1. **No type checking.** If the client sends a key called "model" as a `bool`, but it was supposed to be a `string`, then unmarshalling into a map won't catch the error
+1. **No type checking.** If the client sends a key called "name" with a `bool` value, but your code is expecting a `string`, then unmarshalling into a map won't catch the error
 2. **Maps are vague.** After unmarshalling the data, we are forced to use runtime checks to make sure the data we care about exists.
-If those checks aren't thorough, it can lead to a nil pointer dereference panic being thrown.
+If those checks aren't thorough, it can lead to a [nil pointer dereference panic](https://boot.dev/course/41357578-6185-4d07-b463-d4efdb3635c0/cf9303e7-45a2-4ecb-8b89-847832112f79/88624902-f053-41da-b04a-6563d3599323) being thrown.
 3. **`map[string]interface{}` is verbose**.
 Digging into the map isn't as simple as accessing a named field using a dot operator, for example, `newCar.model`.
-Instead, its something like:
+Instead, it is something like:

 ```go
 func createCarHandler(w http.ResponseWriter, req *http.Request) {